 4) Click the label itself, and then enter a new, unique name.
+Press the green checkmark to confirm the new name.

 Firmware Update

 Your Reference 3000 was shipped with the latest version of all its firmware.
 From time to time, Gamry makes changes to the instrument's firmware code, and a firmware update is required to make use of the new or improved code.